whatsupmailbox/whatsupmailbox.github.io/_posts/2016-05-18-Sprezza-Box-Subscription-May-2016-Review-Coupon.md

 <img src="/images/SprezzaBoxMay2016SuperSmileToothpaste2.jpg" border="0" style="border:none;max-width:100%;" alt="Supersmile Whitening Toothpaste" />
 </a></center>

-<p>They also included a free 30-day trial that includes the products below.
+<p>They also included a free 30-day trial ($39.95 value) that includes the products below.
 How awesome is that!
 I mean, who doesn't want whiter teeth.
 I'm totally signing up and can't wait to see the results!</p>

 <br>